Skip to main content

 if (response.status === 206) {

-console.warn('Partial results returned due to server depth limit');
+console.warn('Partial results returned due to server limit');

 }